Hire a Copyeditor

 Self-publishing consultant for independent authors

-You’ve spent countless hours crafting your story and building your fictional world—don’t let grammatical errors or other flaws break the spell.
-Kelly Sweet has provided copyediting for independent authors of science fiction, fantasy, and horror, from short stories to epic, multivolume sagas.
+KELLY SWEET has provided copyediting services for independent authors of science fiction, fantasy, and horror, from short stories to epic, multivolume sagas.
 She gives her authors the best of both worlds: a keen eye for editorial details and affordable rates.

 An independent author herself, Kelly has experienced the author-editor relationship from both sides and knows how important your voice and style are to your manuscript.
 You can rely on her to make corrections and suggest improvements while keeping your voice intact.